-A question I get asked from time to time is how to get into woodworking, what tools I would recommend, and where to start.
+A question I'm sometimes asked is how to get into woodworking, what tools I would recommend, where to start.

 I don't mean that entirely literally.
 But I think it's best if you buy just a few tools and start using those.
 As you get more comfortable with what you have, it becomes easier to understand what tools you should get next.
 It also reduces the risk of buying a workshop full of tools only to find out that you aren't really into woodworking.